top of page

 Supportive Friend

-If you often feel depressed, anxious, or overwhelmed, ask a healthcare provider for help in managing these emotions.
+If you often feel depressed, anxious or overwhelmed, ask your healthcare provider for help in managing these emotions.

 Office Work